Optimizing Quantum Annealing Schedules with Monte Carlo Tree Search enhanced with neural networks

 In this work we use 3-SAT problems to benchmark algorithms.
 It is a paradigmatic example of a non-deterministic polynomial (NP) problem \cite{Hogg2003}.
 A 3-SAT problem is defined by a logical statement involving \(n\) boolean variables \(b_i\).
 The logical statement consists of \(m\) clauses \(C_i\) in conjunction: \(C_{1} \wedge C_{2} \wedge \cdots \wedge C_{m}\).
 Each clause is a disjunction of 3 literals, where a literal is a boolean variable \(b_i\) or its negation \(\neg b_i\).
 For instance, a clause may read \(\left(b_{j} \vee \neg b_{k} \vee b_{l}\right)\).
 The task is to first decide whether a given 3-SAT problem is satisfiable; if so, then assign appropriate binary values to satisfy the logical statement.

 We can map a 3-SAT problem to a Hamiltonian for a set of qubits.
 Under this mapping, each binary variable $b_i$ is represented as a qubit state.
 Thus, an \(n\)-variable 3-SAT problem is mapped into a Hilbert space of dimension \(N = 2^n\).
-Furthermore, each clause of the logical statement is translated to a projector acting on this $n$-qubit system.
+Furthermore, each clause of the logical statement is translated to a projector, that projecting on the bitstrings that not satisfying each given clause.
 Hence, a logical statement with $m$ clauses may be translated to the following Hamiltonian,

 This Hamiltonian is diagonal in the computational basis, and the spectrum has a unit gap between eigenvalues.
 Each of the $m$ configurations appearing in $H_{final}$ specify the violation of a clause in the logical statement.
 Hence, a solution only exists if the lowest eigenvalue of $H_{final}$ is zero.
 One approach to drive the $n$-qubit system to the ground state of $H_{final}$ is to use a quantum annealer under the AQC framework.